frank26080115/OpenMV-Astrophotography-Gear/README.md

 ![](doc/img/openmv.png)

+**Currently this project is feature-complete and requires outdoor testing.**

 The journey it took to complete this project was quite the special learning experience.
 This is the story about what happens when a bird photographer with a EE degree gets lost and finds a telescope store.

 I hope you all had a chance to see [Comet NEOWISE](https://en.wikipedia.org/wiki/C/2020_F3_(NEOWISE)).
 It was discovered on March 27, 2020, and in July 2020, it started to become visible a few hours before dawn.
 It's a happy coincidence that I've spent the pandemic getting into photography, so up a hill I went